2/06/2006

 In other words, the system?

-utopian system, with its model of self-determination or self-regulation of enterprise.
+The Yugoslav system was, contrary to communism in the East Bloc, a utopian system, with its model of self-determination or self-regulation of enterprise.
 Obviously it could only work if global import and export was functioning smoothly.
 The fall of the Berlin Wall made Yugoslavia a loser.

 The transformation of a federal state into a federation of states could have been the solution.